 - it implements the coding-by-demonstration principle, which is a way of creating software that is closer to the way humans think.
-Rather than adapting the users' mental scheme to the requirements of a programminglanguage, it's the user who instructs a system to reach the desiredresult making use of abstractions. - · it implements control flow monitoring at it implements a stateful behavior, showing the state of data (and variables) at each execution step.
+Rather than adapting the users' mental scheme to the requirements of a programming language, it's the user who instructs a system to reach the desired result making use of abstractions. - it implements control flow monitoring at run-time (even at low levels of granularity), which improves the knowledge about how the software works and interacts with different components and sub-systems. - it implements a stateful behavior, showing the state of data (and variables) at each execution step.